GGurol/fridge/README.md

 # Fridge

 I created this project to demonstrate my coding style and some of the skills I've developed.
-My goal was to build something that touches on key aspects of full-stack development, like databases, frontend and backend, authentication, role-based systems, testing, and more.
+My goal was to build something that touches on key aspects of full-stack development, like databases, frontend and backend, authentication, role-based systems, testing, CI/CD and more.

 The project is a family reminders app, named **"Fridge"**, inspired by the sticky notes commonly found on a family kitchen fridge! 😁

-I aimed to demonstrate the complete application lifecycle, focusing on the developer workflow — coding to testing and deployment.
+I aimed to demonstrate the complete application lifecycle, focusing on the developer workflow — from coding to testing and deployment.
 The stack I chose reflects these aspects and showcases the technologies I am most comfortable with.

 ## Technology Stack and Features